pattonsgirl/CEG2350/Labs/Lab02/README.md

 4. `add` `Lab02.md` for tracking, `commit` changes as you go, and `push` to synchronize with GitHub
 5. Fill in the Part 1 Answers with a simple guide for taking a new, locally created file in your repository, and syncing it with GitHub.

+Reminder: if you make edits to your repository in GitHub using the browser, you'll need to `pull` to sync content in your `clone`d repository.

 ## Part 2 - Regular `bob`

 Perform the following exercise on your AWS instance